-The Children’s Legal Centre is a project within the Hillary Rodham Clinton School of Law, Swansea University and operates at present as an online information service providing information about the law in Wales and how it affects and applies to children and young people.
+The Children’s Legal Centre Wales (CLC Wales) is a project within the Hillary Rodham Clinton School of Law, Swansea University and operates as an online information service providing information about the law in Wales and how it affects and applies to children and young people.
+As of 2022, the CLC Wales will also provide initial advise services to children, young people and their families in Wales.

-In circumstances where the Children’s Legal Centre is responsible for the collection and processing of personal data including data defined as sensitive by the General Data Protection Regulation (GDPR) (EU) 2016/679, Swansea University is the data controller and is committed to protecting the rights of participants in line with the General Data Protection Regulation (GDPR) and the Data Protection Act 2018.
-Swansea University has a Data Protection Officer who can be contacted through firstname.lastname@example.org
+In circumstances where the CLC Wales is responsible for the collection and processing of personal data including data defined as sensitive by the General Data Protection Regulation (GDPR) (EU) 2016/679, Swansea University is the data controller and is committed to protecting the rights of participants in line with the UK General Data Protection Regulation (GDPR) and the Data Protection Act 2018.
+Swansea University has a Data Protection Officer who can be contacted through email@example.com

 We take the collection, storage and use of personal data very seriously.
-In this document, you will find an explanation of why we collect individual data for the Children’s Legal Centre, how we process it and the steps we take to ensure data security at all stages.
+In this document, you will find an explanation of why we collect individual data for the CLC Wales, how we process it and the steps we take to ensure data security at all stages.

-All data collected through the Children’s Legal Centre is processed and stored in accordance with the Data Protection Act 2018 and the new General Data Protection Regulation (GDPR).
+All data collected through the CLC Wales is processed and stored in accordance with the Data Protection Act 2018 and the UKGeneral Data Protection Regulation (GDPR).

 What kind of information do we collect?